moraxu/MIW-Course/README.md

 # MIW-Course
-My solutions in Prolog to Methods for Knowledge Engineering cource
+My solutions in Prolog and CLIPS to Methods for Knowledge Engineering cource